-NAS TA Orientation.
-This orientation is hosted by the NAS Graduate Advisor and faculty, which is held in the first week of the Fall quarter prior to the first day of instruction.
+NAS TA Workshop.
+This workshop is hosted by the NAS Graduate Advisor and faculty, which is held in the first week of the Fall quarter prior to the first day of instruction.
 All new and continuing TAs are required to attend.